roryprimrose/roryprimrose.github.io/_posts/2008-11-21-low-impact-wcf-integration-testing-with-ssl.md

 The 'Neovolve.Toolkit' is the subject name I have used in this case.
 You will probably want to use your own identifier.

-Open up _MMC_ and add the _Certificates -> Computer account -> Local computer_ snap in.
+Open up _MMC_ and add the _Certificates -&gt; Computer account -&gt; Local computer_ snap in.

 [![ComputerCertificates][7]][6]

 Go to _Personal Certificates_ and locate the certificate that you created with makecert.exe.
-Right click this certificate and select _All tasks -> Export_.
+Right click this certificate and select _All tasks -&gt; Export_.
 Continue through the wizard to export the pfx file with its private key.

 I used the subject name as the password and the export file name so that it is easy to remember.